litestar-org/litestar/docs/lib/usage/caching.rst

 .. attention::

-   Cache based operations are async because async locking is used to protect against race conditions.
-If you need to use caching - use an async route handler.
+    Cache based operations are async because async locking is used to protect against race conditions, therefore you need to use an async route handler if you want to interact with the cache.